Have you heard of the 40-40-20 rule?

 Try it.
 It works!

-(If you'd like me to review your last appeal, tell you what works and what could make your next fundraising letter perform even better, go to www.thirdsectorconsulting.com/review.)
+(I can review your last appeal, tell you what works and what could make your next fundraising letter perform even better.)

 HOW YOU CAN USE THIS INFORMATION